 In its letter commenting on our October 1, 2024, draft order, in lieu of the manure retention pond components, the Central Valley Water Board encouraged us to update the statewide regulations we established in 1997 to regulate discharges of animal waste at confined animal facilities.
 (Cal.
 Code Regs., tit.
 27, subd.
 1, ch.
 7, subch.
 2, art.
 1, §§ 22560-22565 (Title 27).)
 The Central Valley Water Board explained that a regulatory update would provide for statewide consistency and a more transparent and uniform regulatory process.
 We agree that certain provisions in Title 27 warrant updating on a statewide basis and we will eventually do so.
-However, such a revision requires a time-consuming rulemaking process that does not account for the urgency associated with the dairies in the Central Valley.
+However, such a revision requires a time-consuming rulemaking process that may not account for the urgency associated with the dairies in the Central Valley.
 As we noted in Section I.C., the Title 27 provisions expressly provide that they are only minimum standards and require the regional water boards to impose additional requirements where needed to protect water quality.
 (Id., § 22560, subds. (a), (c).)
-We are therefore retaining the manure retention pond components in the regulatory framework .
+We are therefore retaining the manure retention pond components in the regulatory framework, but with the recognition that we will consider directing our staff to initiate a rulemaking to update some or all of the Title 27 requirements prior to the Central Valley Water Board’s adoption of the revised dairy general waste discharge requirements.
+If we do provide such direction, we will inform the Central Valley Water Board of the scope of the rulemaking to avoid any duplicative efforts.

+2013 Dairy General WDRs, p.
+14, § B.1.

 Ponds subject to this order do not include ponds that are regulated under a separate digester order (see footnote 5), but insofar as the water quality protections recommended in this order are relevant to digester ponds, we strongly recommend that the Central Valley Water Board consider them in the future development of waste discharge requirements for digester ponds.